WCBROW01/MARIE/README.md

 ### Without a makefile

 Building the emulator just requires the one source file, so you can just run `cc emu.c -o emu`.

-It can be built by running `cc asm.c cvector.c -o asm`.
+The assembler can be built by running `cc asm.c -o asm`.